matosjoaops/TVVS-PROJ/assignment02/report/report.md

 public static String getRelativeDate(Date date)
 ```

-The *getRelativeDate* function, present in the `RelativeDate` class, receives a `Date` object and returns a string representing the relative date, by comparing the date being passed to the time that it is right now.
+The *getRelativeDate* function, present in the `RelativeDate` class, receives a `Date` object and returns a string representing the relative date by comparing the date being passed to the time it is right now.

 ### Category-Partition algorithm
-We can divide the function testing in the following partitions by changing the values of the parameter:
+We can divide the function testing into the following partitions by changing the values of the parameter:

 #### Partition #1:
 - `date` is a date/time before the current date/time